pylipp/financeager/README.md

 ### Add a new entry
 Click the "New entry" button (pen icon) in the toolbar or type CTRL-N. A popup will ask you to give a name (arbitrary string), a value (floating point number, use '.' for cent fractions), a date and a category.
 If all fields are valid, click OK.
 The entry appears in the appropriate category of the current month.
 ### Modify entry
-Double-click on the value of the entry and type a new value.
-It is not possible (yet) to modify the date of an entry.
+Double-click on the value, name or the date of the entry and type a new valid value.
 ### Remove entry
 Select the entry you want to remove.
 Click the "Remove entry" button (red X icon) in the toolbar or press the "Delete" key.
 This action cannot be undone!
 ### Show statistics